 Rejections and Appeals

-The SSA initially rejects approximately 70 percent of disability applications.
-If your application has been rejected, it’s important to immediately retain a competent attorney to advise you about the next steps in the appeals process.
-Whatever you do, do not delay; failing to file a timely appeal could ruin your chances of obtaining retroactive disability benefits that you might otherwise be entitled to receive based on the date of your initial application.
+If SSA rejects your application, it’s important to retain your attorney immediately to advise you about the next steps in the appeals process.
+Whatever you do, do not delay; failing to file a timely appeal could jeopardize your chances of obtaining retroactive disability benefits that you might otherwise be entitled to receive based on the date of your initial application.

 If rejected for reconsideration, you go to a hearing before an administrative law judge to plead your case.
-Applicants who make it this far have a roughly even chance of winning the appeal – a chance that grows larger if you are represented by competent counsel.
-If the administrative law judge rejects your appeal, you can file for review by the Appeals Council, which approves only 2 or 3 percent of all appeals.
+Applicants who make it this far have a roughly even chance of winning the appeal – a chance that grows larger if competent counsel represents you.
+If the judge rejects your appeal, you can file for review by the Appeals Council, which approves only between 2 and 3 percent of all appeals.

 Retroactive and Back Payments